Aider

 Key Features

-• Cloud and local LLM support (Claude 3.7 Sonnet, DeepSeek R1 & Chat V3, OpenAI o1, o3-mini, GPT-4o)
+• Cloud and local LLM support

 • Codebase mapping for project-wide awareness

-• 100+ programming languages supported
+• Support for 100+ programming languages

-• Automatic Git commits with sensible messages
+• Automatic Git commits with sensible commit messages

-• Linting and testing on every change
+• Automatic linting and testing on every change

 • Voice-to-code input

-• Add images and web pages as context
+• Images & web pages context

-• Copy/paste integration with web chat LLMs
+• Copy/paste with web chat

 • Multiple chat modes (code, architect, ask, help)

-• Prompt caching for cost and speed optimization
+• Prompt caching

-• YAML and .env configuration support
+• Configuration via YAML and .env

 About Aider

-Aider is an open-source terminal-based AI coding assistant that pairs with top LLMs like Claude 3.7 Sonnet, DeepSeek R1 & Chat V3, OpenAI o1, o3-mini, and GPT-4o to help you start new projects or modify existing codebases directly from your command line.
+Aider is an open-source terminal AI coding assistant that pairs with top LLMs like Claude 3.7 Sonnet, DeepSeek R1 & Chat V3, OpenAI o1, o3-mini, and GPT-4o to help you start new projects or modify existing codebases directly from your command line.
 It builds a map of your entire codebase, enabling it to work effectively on larger projects across 100+ programming languages (Python, JavaScript, Rust, Go, etc.).
 Key features include automatic Git integration with sensible commit messages, linting and testing on every change, voice-to-code input, and the ability to add images and web pages for visual context.
 Aider also works with local LLMs and can even be used via web chat copy/paste.
 With over 44K GitHub stars and 6.8M installs, Aider is a popular open-source tool for developers who want an efficient, terminal-based AI pair programming experience.
 Pricing is free and open source, though using cloud LLMs incurs API costs.
 Compared to GUI-heavy tools like Cursor, Aider prioritizes Git-native workflows and transparency, making it ideal for developers who want full control over AI-generated changes.

 Behind the Verdict